-Backing up data is easy on iPhone.
+Backing up data is easy on the iPhone.
 Depending on the option you settle for, you will find both available on “Settings”.
 When you click on settings, you will see the option to backup iPhone to Computer or backup to iCloud.
 To get the answer to the question of where to find back up on iPhone, read on.

-How to Backup an iPhone on a Computer
+How To Backup iPhone To Computer

 At this juncture, you are midway backup iPhone to computer process.
 Be sure to see “Automatically Back Up”.
 Just below it clicks “This Computer”.
 To back up your Home Kit data, other details, health, and passwords tick the Encrypt [device] back up box.

 You will be prompted to create a password.
 This is in order to protect your encrypted backups.
 This is an automatic process.
 At this point, click Backup Now, so as to kick start the backup process.

 This option has its own advantages and disadvantages.
 Here they are.

 Backup iPhone data on a computer is essential.
 Here are the reasons why.

 Time is an asset that needs to be treasured.
 That is why you need to save it as much as possible.
 Backup iPhone to a computer will allow you to quickly access and use your data anytime you want.